 Finn's Inn Collections

-The photo is a photograph of a picture in the possession of the owner of Finn's Inn in Scofield.
+The photograph taken of a picture in the possession of the owner of Finn's Inn in Scofield.

 Michael Francis